 Know your body

 When you get home, use a hand-held mirror to look at your perineum or your cesarian section incision.
-This way, if you experience problems, you will have a baseline to know if something is different, for
+This way, if you experience problems, you will have a baseline to know if something is different, for example increased swelling, redness, tenderness, or drainage from an incision.
+It is helpful in knowing when to contact your doctor with these issues.

 Plan to Convalesce